AlanLikesCoding/Codesphere/CONTRIBUTING.md

 In the directory `project/app/`, we see configuration files.
 The only important files here are `settings.py` and `url.py`.
 In `settings.py`, there are configuration variables that we won't need to change much.

+## Overall Information
+### Adding a New URL Pattern
+To add a new url pattern, go to `project/codesphere/urls.py` to add a new URL pattern related to our main `codesphere` site while on the other hand, you can go to `project/app/urls.py` if you want to add a URL pattern with admin panel functionalities.
+### Adding files
+#### HTML
+To add an HTML file for the frontend of this site, procceed to `project/codesphere/templates` and add a HTML file in this directory.
+#### CSS, JS, etc.
+To add other files for the frontent of this site, you can go to `project/codesphere/static` to upload/create the files.
+Please note that to import the file, you will need to put the word static in the url pattern and then add the directory it is in.
+For example if we want to access the `codesphere/styles.css` file, then we would write `{% static 'codesphere/styles.css' %}` to access the file.
+### Adding Models
+To add a new model to this webpage, procceed to the directory `project/codesphere/models.py` and add the model there.
+Then, procceed to `project/codesphere/admin.py` and register the model by adding the following code:
+`admin.site.register(models.[NAME])`
+### Documenting
+For any code you write that is more complicated than receiving and request, and then rendering a page, you should write some comments on what the script is meant to do.
+There are 2 options to do it.
+- First, you can write one lined code and describe what each section is doing.
+- On the other hand, you can also write a large multilined comment in psuedo code before the code block to explain what you are doing.

 ## How to use Nix
 > Warning: Nix support on Replit is still under heavy development and is subject to change.